yinflight/adaptive-cruise-control/README.md

 ## requirements

+C++
-Eigen
+* Eigen

+Python
-numpy
+* numpy
-matplotlib
+* matplotlib

 ## usage

 The simulation duration must be set as an environment variable as its used within the C++ source code and the python plotting scripts.
-To export a duration of 30s,
+To export a duration of 400s,

 ```
 export DUR=400